gin66/MetaAgentSystem/Sprints/Sprint_1_Plan.md

 ## Task 4: Write Unit Tests for New Data Models Ensuring Correctness

 ### Detailed Steps:
-1. Create a test suite within the `Tests` folder to cover all data models in `Models` module.
+1. Create a test suite within the `MetaAgentSystem/Tests` folder to cover all data models in the `Models` module.
 2. Develop unit tests for each model, ensuring all properties and methods work as expected.
 3. Implement mock interactions to validate relationships between entities.
 4. Aim for 100% coverage with a focus on correctness and performance.

 ### Code Files:
-- `/Users/jochen/src/MetaAgentSystem/Tests/ModelsTests.swift`
+-   `MetaAgentSystem/Tests/MetaAgentSystemTests/ModelsTests.swift`

 ### Tests:
 Implement detailed unit tests as mentioned above, focusing on data model interactions and integrity.